alisdt/online_experiments_course/02_first.rst

 Go back to `the jsPsych website <http://www.jspsych.org/>`_ and click on "Plugins".

 The node above has the type ``jsPsychHtmlKeyboardResponse``.
 The corresponding plugin is ``html-keyboard-response``.
-Find this in the menu under "Plugins" and click on it.
+Find this in the menu under "Plugins" on the jsPsych website, and click on it.

 Each kind of node can be set up using different parameters.
 The name of each parameter is the thing before the colon : in the code above.
 For example: